STUDIO T'ALYNE

 There is an altitude at which the RH in fishing air reaches 100 percent, and the air becomes saturated.
 This is called the “lifting condensation level.”
 When air rises above the lifting condensation level, its water vapor starts condensing to form clouds.
 When the clouds are big enough, their droplets or ice crystals merge until they are heavy enough to fall as rain or snow.
 No cloud forms or precipitation falls from air in which the RH is below 100 percent.

 As air approaches the mountain it is forced to rise in order to cross the high ground.
-This is called ‘orographic lifting’ (from the Greek words oros, meaning ‘mountain,’ and graphs, meaning ‘writing’ or ‘written’.)
+This is called ‘Orographic lifting’ (from the Greek words Oros, meaning ‘mountain,’ and graphs, meaning ‘writing’ or ‘written’.)
 The air is dry until it is lifted above the lifting condensation level when cloud starts to form and precipitation begins to fall on the mountainside.
 The air continues to rise and more cloud forms.
 This intensifies the precipitation, but only on the mountainside, fine weather continues over the low ground.

 When the rising air reaches the top of the mountain, it may continue to rise or may subside down the opposite side (lee) of the mountain.
 It is continues rising, eventually it will lose enough water for precipitation to end, although cloud may extend some distance on the lee side.
 If the air subsides, it will sink below the lifting condensation level once more.
 Precipitation will then cease, and the cloud will dissipate as its droplets evaporate.
 The overall result is that mountainsides receive more precipitation than the low ground surrounding the mountain does.